 Now that you’ve chosen a hotel and know what room or room type you want, you are ready to book it.
 Check availability, and have a backup in mind in case it is booked out (though try looking on a second booking site just in case they have rooms).

 Are you ready to book?
 I recommend and use:

 If you click through and use these links to book, you pay nothing extra and I earn a small commission on qualifying sales.

 After you’ve booked, there are several final steps to take.
 If you book through a booking site, they have a section where you can message the hotel directly.
 Take advantages of this.

-- Notify the hotel of your arrival time and departure if that is important.
+If that is important to you, tell them.
 Read any late arrival instructions carefully.
 Ask for early check in if you need it.
 They almost certainly won’t guarantee it (unless you pay for the night before as well), but they may be able to prioritize giving you a room that was cleaned first.

-- You want to be able to find your hotel without too much trouble, so ask for directions.
+You want to be able to find your hotel without too much trouble.

 8. Enjoy your stay

 All of your research has helped you find the perfect hotel.
 Now enjoy it!

 Don’t sweat the small stuff.
 But also, if you have a problem, let them know straight away, so they have the opportunity to fix it for you.